Dornum

 Dornum is a village and a municipality in the East Frisian district of Aurich, in Lower Saxony, Germany.
-It is situated near the North Sea coast, approx. 15 km east of Norden, and 20 km north of Aurich.
+It is located near the North Sea coast, approx. 15 km east of Norden, and 20 km north of Aurich.

 Division of the municipality

-The other towns in the municipality of Dornum are: Neßmersiel, Dornumersiel, Nesse, Roggenstede, Westerbur, Westeraccum, Schwittersum.
+The municipality is divided into ten districts, namely: Dornumergrode, Dornumersiel/Westeraccumersiel, Nesse, Neßmersiel, Roggenstede, Schwittersum, Westdorf (including Ostdorf), Westeraccum, and Westerbur (including Middelsbur).

 Notable places

 Dornum is home to the Lutheran St. Bartholomaeus Church.
-Bartholomaeus church contains an organ built by Gerhard von Holy.
+This church contains an organ built by Gerhard von Holy.
 The organ is now considered a national treasure.